sercagal/material/week02-27sep2021/Visium.md

 * virus amplification to increase the viral RNA content
 * fragmentation and circularisation of RNA
 * rolling-circle reverse transcription creates linked repeats of genomic material from one individual virus in the population
-* cloned by standard mRNA sequencing
+* cloning as in standard mRNA sequencing
 * Illumina MiSeq sequencing

 Application: